tjerkok/AgentBasedModelling/README.md

         width of the model
     n_persons : int
         amount of persons
-    n_items : int
-        average amount of items in the objective list grid_layout : string
+    grid_layout : string
         string of the grid txt file
     avg_arrival : float/int